zx80/flask-simple-auth/docs/TUTORIAL.md

-The authentication configuration can be simplified to the same effect by setting it to *password*, which stands for both *basic* and *param*, and the fact that *token* is added implicitely when the configuration is a scalar:
+The authentication configuration can be simplified to the same effect by setting it to *password*, which stands for both *basic* and *param*, and the fact that *token* and *none* are added implicitely when the configuration is a scalar:

 ```python
 # update "acme.conf"